Varicose and Spider Veins: Causes and Treatments

 In addition to the visual appearance of knotted veins, many people experience pain, a burning or tingling sensation, aches, tenderness around the veins, tiredness, and leg heaviness.
 To ease these symptoms that worsen later in the day, you may need to sit down in the afternoon and elevate your legs to relieve pain.

 Spider veins are small, non-bulging, and thin veins visible under the skin.
-The thighs, lower legs, and face are commonly affected.
+The thighs and lower legs are commonly affected.
 In addition to their unwanted cosmetic appearance, spider veins may cause aching, burning, or pain.

 Causes of Varicose and Spider veins